ART

 THE AESTHETICS & POETRY OF BUREAUCRACY (2020)

-As an act of empowerment while facing bureaucratic hurdles, this artistic examination tries to find poetry in bureaucratic language and aesthetics.
+As an act of empowerment while facing bureaucratic hurdles, this artistic examination uses bureaucratic forms as creative material, searching for poetry within their language and aesthetics.

 What kind of aesthetic can be found within bureaucratic forms and texts?
 Through deconstructing bureaucratic structures, this series searches for meaning beyond functionality and necessity.